choojs/choo-website/content/networking.md

 - Using the WebSocket API.
 - Using WebRTC.

+In this section we'll go over some of the most common networking protocols, and show how to use these efficiently.

 ## HTTP Requests
 Most of the browser's networking happens through HTTP requests.
 HTTP is a data protocol on top of a TCP stream.
 Knowing that HTTP is based on TCP is